-Faculty, staff and student employees who receive complaints of sexual harassment or sexual misconduct are obligated to report complaints to the Title IX Coordinator and/or their supervisor or department head.
+Faculty, staff and student employees who receive complaints of sexual harassment or sexual misconduct are obligated to report complaints to the Title IX Coordinator and/ or the College President.
 To file a complaint submit a Sexual Misconduct Complaint Form.
-Filing this incident report constitutes official notice to College of the Mainland and authorizes the institution to investigate the information and allegations contained within the report and seek resolution.
-This report is NOT confidential; however, Clery Act reporting does not include any personal identifying information.
-Submitting this report notifies the following College entities of the incident:
+Filing this complaint constitutes official notice to College of the Mainland and authorizes the institution to investigate the information and allegations contained within the report and seek resolution.
+This report is NOT confidential.